dneumnn/AcademicChatBot/src/rag/README.md

 - `vectorstore_top_k`: Number of initial vector results to retrieve
 - `reranking_top_k`: Number of results to keep after reranking
 - `neo4j_fallback`: Non sensitive Neo4j connection data
+- `include_image_descriptions`: Wether image descriptions of the youtube video should be considered in vector space or only the transcript

 ## Database Options